 Remove geographic boundaries to reach more people

-Geography can be a huge barrier to inclusion, especially because a lot of events – including Anti Diet Riot Club’s – are often held in larger cities like London.
+Geography can be a huge barrier to inclusion, especially because a lot of events are often held in larger cities like London.
 But online events can expand your reach to those who live in places that may lack equality and diversity events.
-“There are so many more people who we can access, and who can access us,” Young tells Eventbrite.
+“There are so many more people who we can access, and who can access us”, says Becky Young from Anti Diet Riot Club, a community dedicated to fighting ‘diet culture’ and its associated body and beauty ideals.
 “And we can reach their partners, their mums, their dads, their housemates.
-People that might not come to events in person are now sitting in on our life drawing classes or whatever events we’re doing.”
-That, she adds, gives the virtual events a unique touch “because it’s not often that people would bring their parents or their grandparents along.”
+People that might not come to events in person are now sitting in on our online life drawing classes or whatever events we’re doing”.
+That, she adds, gives the virtual events a unique touch “because it’s not often that people would bring their parents or their grandparents along”.

 Communication is key